fugu-chop/launch_school/daily_logs/8_daily_log_apr2021.md

 __*Thoughts*__<br/>
 Today was mainly a revision session.
 I'm still sometimes fuzzy on the details of HTTP, which limits my ability to process more advanced course materials.

+##### 20/04/21 (Tue)
+__*Concepts covered*__<br/>
+- LS170 - Networking Foundations
+  - Transport Layer Security
+  - TLS Quiz
+  - Evolution of Networked Applications

+__*Time spent*__<br/>
+122 minutes

+__*Thoughts*__<br/>
+The Networking history stuff is pretty interesting, since development of HTTP technology seems to be directly a result of problems with the previous versions.
+It's still not fully clear in my head how all of these different layers work and fit together - there's definitely a lot of revision to be done here.